Johor Premium Outlets

-Johor Premium Outlets (JPO) is a mall in Indahpura, Malaysia with 150 designer and name brand outlet stores as of 2021.
+Johor Premium Outlets (JPO) is a luxury mall in Indahpura, Malaysia with 150 designer and name brand outlet stores as of 2021.
 The center is operated by Genting Simon Sdn Bhd and is part of the Genting Simon Group, which is a joint venture between Genting Plantations Berhad and Simon Property Group.

 Phase I of Johor Premium Outlets was officially opened on 11 December 2011, with the center adding on 50 new stores during its Phase II expansion on 15 November 2013.
 Five years later, the center added another 20 new stores, bringing the total number to 150 through its Phase III expansion on 15 November 2018.